 The detailed site specific questions included within the SA scoring matrix has enabled the identification of trends which identified a broad range of Cumulative effects.
-The significant positive and negative effects, uncertain effects have been summarised blow using charts and commentary.
-In addition charts summarising of the SA Objectives can be viewed in Appendix I.
+The significant positive and negative effects, uncertain effects have been summarised below using charts and commentary.
+In addition charts summarising of all the SA Objectives can be viewed in Appendix J.

-Chart 1 To promote biodiversity protection, enhancements and management of species and habitats.
+Chart 1: To promote biodiversity protection, enhancements and management of species and habitats.

-- The significant proportion of Double Negative effects can be account for by the identification of sites within the 0-15km zone of influence attached to the Cannock Chase SAC.
+• The significant proportion of Double Negative effects can be accounted for by the identification of sites within the 0-15km zone of influence attached to the Cannock Chase SAC.

 The level of development proposed through the LPA is line with the adopted Local Plan Strategy.
-This level of residential growth is mitigated through the approved Strategic Access Management and Monitoring Measures approved by the Cannock Chase partnership The District Councils adopted Community Infrastructure Levy Regulation 123 ensure obligations are secured to enable the implementation of identified mitigation measures.
-It is necessary for development to mitigate their impact on the Cannock Chase SAC. - Further negative scores have been recorded against the loss of ecological connectivity, what is difficult to record at this point within the process is if at detailed design stage through the interpretation of adopted policy and support included within the adopted Supplementary Planning Documents mitigation could be identified. - It is clear that the plan will have a negative impact on biodiversity and habitats and it should be noted that detailed survey work to confirm site detail at time of delivery and measures identified within Appendix H (assumptions) would to a large extent mitigate these effects.
+This level of residential growth is mitigated through the approved Strategic Access Management and Monitoring Measures approved by the Cannock Chase partnership.
+The District Councils adopted Community Infrastructure Levy Regulation 123 ensure obligations are secured to enable the implementation of identified mitigation measures.
+It is necessary for development to mitigate their impact on the Cannock Chase SAC.

+- Further negative scores have been recorded against the loss of ecological connectivity, what is difficult to record at this point within the process is if at detailed design stage through the interpretation of adopted policy and support included within the adopted Supplementary Planning Documents mitigation could be identified. - It is clear that the plan will have a negative impact on biodiversity and habitats and it should be noted that detailed survey work to confirm site detail at time of delivery and measures identified within Appendix I (assumptions) would to a large extent mitigate these effects.

-Chart 2 To promote and enhance the rich diversity of the natural archaeological/geological assets and landscape character of the district.
+Chart 2: To promote and enhance the rich diversity of the natural archaeological/geological assets and landscape character of the district.

 - The negative cumulative effects against this indicator result in large from the impact on landscape character.
-What was unclear at assessment is the opportunities that sites offer to improve and promote landscape character and connectivity providing mitigation for such impacts. - In addition it is also unclear as the positive overall impact that the proposed amendments to the saved policies could have on delivering mitigation in term of cumulative effect in this regard most notably National Forest and AONB Policy.
+What was unclear at assessment is the opportunities that sites offer to improve and promote landscape character and connectivity providing mitigation for such impacts. - In addition it is also unclear as the positive overall impact that the proposed amendments to the saved policies could have on delivering mitigation in term of cumulative effect in this regard most notably National Forest and AONB Policy. - Comments received as part of the Regulation 19 consultation attached to the Focused Changes LPA lead to a small number (four) of preferred option sites receiving amended scores relating to Site Specific Question 7.
+These accounts for the small increase in single negative effects relating this indicator.
+Of those effects identified all can be mitigated through existing policies within the adopted Local Plan Strategy.

-Chart 3 Seek and improve air soil and water quality
+Chart 3: Seek and improve air soil and water quality

-The negative effects against this indicator results in large from the impact of soils in terms of the loss of agricultural land.
+The negative effects against this indicator result in large part from the impact of soils in terms of the loss of agricultural land.
 Whilst the LPA focused on delivering development on previously developed land there still remains an impact.
 What is uncertain is if any cumulative negative impact will result from the loss of individual areas.
 This uncertainty will need to be monitored to enable the mitigation measures if required.

-Chart 4 Improve opportunities for prosperity and economic growth
+Chart 4: Improve opportunities for prosperity and economic growth

-• The significant negative against this indicator results in the loss of employment land for housing developed.
+The significant negative effect against this indicator results in the loss of employment land for housing development.
 This could result in the cumulative effect of the District being unable to provide adequate employment provision and opportunities for economic growth.
-However placed within a broad policy context, the District Council Employment Land Review 2012 concludes that the District has in excess of employment land particularly B8, therefore this effect may not require mitigation, only appropriate monitoring.
+However placed within a broad policy context, the District Council Employment Land Review 2012 concludes that the District has an excess of employment land particularly B8, therefore this effect may not require mitigation, only appropriate monitoring.